pierrepeterlongo/kmers_ebame-9/README.md

 rm -rf back_to_sequences
 ```

-Now b2s is installed, just check the help: ` back_to_sequences --help`
+Now that b2s is installed, just check the help: ` back_to_sequences --help`

 ### 3.2 Run back_to_sequences